-Dental radiographs or X-rays are a crucial diagnostic and assessment tool for dental professionals.
+Dental radiographs or X-rays are crucial diagnostic and assessment tool for dental professionals.
 Dental X-rays can help to detect trouble early on in the teeth, jaw, gums, and mouth.
 X-rays can easily pass through soft tissues of the mouth and face but are absorbed by hard materials like bone and teeth.
 This enables dentists to see existing oral health problems that are not visible from the outside.
 With X-rays, our dentists can find cavities, look at tooth roots, assess possible gum disease problems, analyze the positioning of the jaw and teeth, check the health of bone that surrounds the tooth, and keep track of the teeth development in younger patients.

 Treating oral problems before they become serious can save pain, money, and even life.
 At our Waterloo Dental Center, we provide modern dental X-rays both for the efficiency of dental treatment and for your convenience.

 Orthopantomography or OPG X-ray is a form of x-ray scan that provides a wide or panoramic view of the upper and lower jaw.
 This X-ray gives a two-dimensional view of a half-circle from one ear to another.
 An OPG can display all teeth on the two jaws on a single film, including teeth that have not erupted like wisdom teeth.